-2. A Cat 5 patch cord for the solar panel display runs

-from the battery buss bar to an area just below the CatCon seven display.
-The solar panel display panel can be mounted just below the CatCon monitor panel by routing the proper size hole.
-The Cat 5 wire is plugged into the display panel.
+2. A Cat 5 patch cord for the solar panel display runs from the battery buss bar to an area just below the CatCon seven display.
+The solar panel display panel can be mounted just below the CatCon monitor panel by routing the proper

 NOTICE: The Yellow wire must be fused with a 10-amp in-line fuse at the 12-volt positive.

-NOTE: All wires are identified with labels at all locations.
+All wires are identified with labels at all locations.